Alpine Equine Hospital Financial Credit policy 2021

-We ask new clients to complete and return our Credit Card Authorization Form.
+New clients are required to complete and return our Credit Card Authorization Form if they will not be paying by check at the time of service.
 A copy of your bill and credit card receipt will be mailed or emailed to you depending on your wishes.

 Our computer billing cycle closes on the last day of each month when statements that summarize outstanding invoices and the total balance due on account are mailed.